Moolt/Unity-Null-Reference-Detection/Readme.md

 ## Preferences

-You can open the preferences window by navigating to `Edit -> Preferences -> Null finder` where you can define which occurences of null references should be printed to the console.
+You can open the preferences window by navigating to `Edit -> Project Settings -> Null Reference Detection` where you can define which occurences of null references should be printed to the console.
 You can also change their text color.

 ![alt text](https://raw.githubusercontent.com/Moolt/Unity-Null-Reference-Detection/master/Documentation/settings_screen.png "preferences")